What Your Body Goes Through When You're Hungover

 - Alcohol irritates your stomach, resulting in an inflamed stomach lining.
 It also stimulates your pancreas and intestines, causing increased secretion.
 This is why you feel nauseous, may vomit, and/or have diarrhea.

-- Alcohol is a diuretic—that means, it makes you urinate more liquid than you take in.
-It does so by blocking a hormone that aids your kidneys in absorbing water.
+- Alcohol is a diuretic.
+Let me repeat: Alcohol is a diuretic.
+This means, it makes you urinate more liquid than you take in by blocking a hormone that aids your kidneys in absorbing water.
 You become dehydrated, and this upends the balance of electrolytes—such as magnesium, sodium and potassium—in your body.
 In other words, it disrupts your electrolyte homeostasis.
-This also causes headaches and nausea.
+This also causes headaches and nausea, causing you to chase down pain relievers or sports drinks to remedy your dry mouth.

 - Alcohol disrupts your body’s rhythm, and therefore your sleep cycle.
 This is why you feel so fatigued.